-Martin hired Hayden as a music and theater critic for the Chronicle, an African American weekly newspaper, published in Detroit.
-He also served as a patron of his work, establishing the Falcon Press to publish Hayden's first book of poetry (originally typed by Randall for submission to a poetry contest): the 1940 volume Heart-shape in the Dust.
+Another life-altering relationship Hayden developed during these years was with Louis O. Martin, editor of the Michigan Chronicle, an African American weekly newspaper published in Detroit.
+Martin hired Hayden as a music and theater critic, and later served as a patron of his work, establishing the Falcon Press to publish Hayden's first book of poetry: the 1940 volume Heart-shape in the Dust.

-Outside of his professional work, Hayden continued to be involved in local theater, directing the Paul Robeson Players in Detroit.
-It was also through his theater work that he met Erma Inez Morris, a pianist and composer, and the two bonded over their mutual love of theater and the arts.
-They were married in 1940.22
+Finally, it was also through his theater work that he met Erma Inez Morris, a pianist and composer, and the two bonded over their mutual love of theater and the arts.
+They were married in 1940.
+11

-University of Michigan Student
+University of Michigan